-You can use MATLAB® code to initialize a mask as well as to draw mask icons.
-Since the location of code affects model performance, place your code to reflect the functionality you need.
+You can use MATLAB® code to initialize a mask and to draw mask icons.
+Since the location of code affects model performance, add your code to reflect the functionality you need.

 |Initialize the mask||Initialization pane|

 |Draw mask icon||Icon & Ports pane|